wootfish/eli.sohl.com/drafts/wangs-attack-2.md

            [Ones(28)]]
 ```

-Now, let's take a look at how we massage some specific states.
+Now let's take a look at how we massage some specific states.

 ## $$a_5$$

+$$a_5$$ is the first state in round two.

-First, we'll compute and massage the new state, and modify `X[0]` to produce
+First, we'll compute a preliminary value for $$a_5$$, then massage it and modify
-that state.
+`X[0]` to produce the massaged state.

+This change to `X[0]` will produce side effects back in round one.
+As described
-As described in the last post, we're going to end up changing words 0 through 4
+in the last post, we're going to end up changing words 0 through 4 of the
-of the message in order to avoid perturbing our round-one states any more than
+message in order to contain these side effects and avoid perturbing our
-is absolutely necessary.
+round-one states any more than absolutely necessary.

-Here's the full massage step for the first state in round two:
+Here's the full massage step for $$a_5$$, the first state in round two:

 ```python
     ######## a5